TMTM

 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

-The downside of buying boba teas at stores is how pricey they are.
+The downside of buying bubble teas at boba shops is how pricey they are.
 A small drink typically costs at least $6, and a large can start at $8.

-You can save by buying boba tea kits from Costco or Trader Joe's, enjoying a homemade bubble tea with pretty minimal effort.
-To help you decide where to shop, we tried both brands and reviewed them for taste, quality, and affordability.
-What do you think of bubble tea and bubble tea kits?
-Tell us in the comments.
+You can save by buying boba tea kits from Costco or Trader Joe's, enjoying homemade bubble tea with pretty minimal effort.
+To help you decide where to shop, we tried the boba pearls from both brands and reviewed them for taste, quality, and affordability.

 Costco's Variety Instant Boba Pack